shuhaowu/Funnel/README.md

    unless overriden by the meta file (explained later)
  - `templates/blog.html`: Blog main page.
 Not yet available
  - `templates/post.html`: Blog post pages.
 Not yet available
  - `pages/home.markdown`: The content for the homepage.
-(Markdown file)
+(Markdown file, kinda)
- - `pages/home.meta`: The meta file for the homepage.
-(JSON file)

 Let's have an overview on how funnel's routing works (excluding the blog as it's N/A).

  1. Funnel looks through your `pages` directory and see all the filenames.
 The filename corresponds to the postfixes to the url.
-For example, http://example.com/about/ will correspond to about.markdown and about.meta.
+For example, http://example.com/about/ will correspond to about.markdown.
     Note that the extension must be correct.
 Markdown files can have the extension of "markdown", "md", "mkd", "txt".
-The meta files must end with "meta".
  2. The default page (with the url of http://example.com) is routed to the page with the name home.
-This is why home.markdown and home.meta is required.
+This is why home.markdown is required.
  3. The content of home.markdown is examined and compiled into HTML (explained in details later) and passed in to the jinja2 template for rendering.
- 4. The meta file is converted from its json format to a dictionary and passed to the jinja2 template under the variable name `meta`

 Let's construct a page for About Us, a common page for many website:

 First, you probably want to create a jinja2 template.
 For this you must refer to the jinja2 documentations.
-Then you need to create 2 files, about.markdown and about.meta under the pages directory.
+Then you need to create about.markdown under the pages directory.

-In about.meta, you need to specify a JSON object.
-There's 1 attribute that's required, which is "title".
-This will be useful to display the title of the page (example: `<title>{{ title }} - My Site</title>`).
+Inside about.markdown, there needs to be 2 sections.
+At the beginning of the file is the meta, where you could specify either a JSON object or a key value store.

+The second section is your markdown.
+This is separated by a line of `~~~~~`, where the length doesn't matter (greater than 1).
+You can just write whatever markdown you need and that will be compiled to HTML and can be displayed using `{{ content }}`.

+Here's an example:

     {
       "title" : "About Us"
     }

-The value "About Us" will be passed as `title` to jinja2 (so you can display using `{{ title }}`).
-The rest of that JSON object will be passed as a dictionary of `meta` to jinja2 (in this case `meta == {}`)

-Now you can save the file and open up about.markdown.
-You can just write whatever markdown you need and that will be compiled to HTML and can be displayed using `{{ content }}`.
-Example:

-Markdown file:
+    ~~~~~~~~~~~~~

     About
     =====